Freedom of movement

 Normally asylum seekers do not move within the Spanish territory, as they do not have many reasons to do so, since they are normally placed with family members or close to any other contact they have in the country.
 The situation is different in cases of family members who reach separately the Spanish territory or access independently to the asylum reception system.
 Difficulties may arise in the possibility for family members to join each other, particularly when they are in a different phase of the three-stage asylum reception process (see Criteria and Restrictions to Access Reception Conditions).
 In this case, there are obstacles to being hosted together (e.g. administrative burden, lack of capacity in certain centres etc.).

 Asylum seekers that have made their asylum application in Ceuta or Melilla undergo different rules on freedom of movement.
 As a result of the special regime applied by the authorities to these two autonomous cities, applicants have to wait for the decision regarding the admissibility of their claim in order to be transferred to the Spanish peninsula and its asylum reception system, together with an authorisation issued by the National Police allowing them to be transferred to the mainland.
-Limitations are also applied to asylum applicants who pass the admissibility phase, and should be entitled to free of movement in the rest of the Spanish territory.
+Limitations are also applied to asylum applicants who pass the admissibility phase and should be entitled to free of movement in the rest of the Spanish territory.
 These limitations are informally imposed on asylum seekers.
 The new Reception Regulation foresees the application of reception conditions also in the facilities in Ceuta and Melilla.

 As documented in the previous updates of this report, there has been extensive case law and litigation on the matter in recent years, with various Spanish courts regularly recognising the right to freedom of movement of asylum seekers.[3]
 By way of illustration, the limitation to the right to freedom of movement across Spanish territory has been declared unlawful by Spanish courts in more than 18 cases from 2018 to 2021.[4]

 In practice, however, the authorities continued to restrict asylum seekers’ access to the mainland up until 2020.
+The practice started to change from November 2021, and asylum seekers admitted at 1st instance were transferred to the mainland.[5]

 [1] Reception Regulation.